 For information or to register for an event please call 383-3320 or email firstname.lastname@example.org

 Friday, August 1: Whatcom Chautauqua is back by popular demand.
 The Whatcom Chautauqua is a robust day of our College’s most dynamic faculty, speaking on subjects they love.
 Enjoy morning coffee and fresh-baked pastries along with an entertaining opening talk on 50 years of college history.
 The day includes a locavore lunch with President Kathi, and an optional campus art tour following “class.”
+The day begins as 9am and you will be finished by 3pm.

 $150 per person